Sabrina McNew, pi

 Danny Jackson, Postdoc

-Danny is an evolutionary biologist who investigates the effects of anthropogenic disturbance on wildlife.
-He is currently studying the effects of an introduced parasite on endemic island passerines, while developing several additional projects.
+Danny is an evolutionary biologist who investigates wildlife evolution in the context of rapid change using genomics.
+He is studying the effects of an introduced parasite on endemic island passerines.
 His previous work focused on studying the effects of urbanization on native desert birds and on characterizing patterns of speciation in seabirds.
-He’s passionate about equity in STEM, about community participation in science, and the intersections of art, science, and identity.

-Unscientific interests: Hiking, running, filmmaking, writing, gardening, and staying one step ahead of my 1 year old dog.
+Unscientific interests: Hiking, running, filmmaking, writing, gardening, and staying one step ahead of my dog.

 Diana carolina loyola, Collaborator